deepakhj/cadent/docs/writers.md

     metric_60s
     etc

 This is acctually a good way to handle cassandra effectively.
-Since in a trigger rollup world, we must "delete and are-add" the row for the rollup rows (or in this case tables).
-Those tables will have many tombstones and need more compaction, but since their resolution is smaller there will mcuh less data to rollup.
+Since in a trigger rollup world, we must "delete and re-insert" the row for the rollup rows (or in this case tables).
+Those tables will have many tombstones and need more compaction, but since their resolution is smaller there will much less data to rollup.
 This also lets you use the `TimeWindowCompactionStrategy` more effecively in Cassandra 3, in that you can specifiy `compaction_window_size` more appropriate for your TTL on the data.
 It also keeps the write/read volume for the "quick (highest resolution)" data out of the picture for doing rollups (if using triggered rollups), thus making things more effcient there.